adambard/learnxinyminutes-docs/sql.html.markdown

 -- table has been defined to accept these values as appropriate for it.
 INSERT INTO tablename1 VALUES('Richard','Mutt');

--- In tablename1, change the fname value to "John"
+-- In tablename1, change the fname value to 'John'
--- for all rows that have an lname value of "Mutt".
+-- for all rows that have an lname value of 'Mutt'.
-UPDATE tablename1 SET fname="John" WHERE lname="Mutt";
+UPDATE tablename1 SET fname='John' WHERE lname='Mutt';

 -- Delete rows from the tablename1 table
--- where the lname value begins with "M".
+-- where the lname value begins with 'M'.
-DELETE FROM tablename1 WHERE lname like "M%";
+DELETE FROM tablename1 WHERE lname like 'M%';

 -- Delete all rows from the tablename1 table, leaving the empty table.
 DELETE FROM tablename1;